 (3) For the purposes of subregulation (1)(d), the qualification is a valid statement of attainment issued by a training organisation registered by the Australian Skills Quality Authority (the National VET Regulator) established under the National Vocational Education and Training Regulator Act 2011 (Commonwealth) section 155 for —

-(a) a unit of competency in preparing and applying chemicals entitled “AHCCHM303 Prepare and apply chemicals”; and
+(a) a unit of competency in preparing and applying chemicals known as —

+(i) “AHCCHM303 Prepare and apply chemicals”; or

+(ii) “AHCCHM307 Prepare and apply chemicals to control pest, weeds and diseases”;

+and

-(b) a unit of competency in transporting and storing chemicals entitled “AHCCHM304 Transport and store chemicals”.
+(b) a unit of competency in transporting and storing chemicals known as “AHCCHM304 Transport and store chemicals”.

+[Regulation 5 amended: SL 2021/216 r.
+4.]

 6. Director General may issue authorisation

 (1) If the Director General is satisfied that a class of persons is qualified to apply a controlled chemical product from an aircraft, the Director General may issue an authorisation for that class of persons.